Media do not simply present the world, but re-present it: they construct versions of reality. -David Buckingham

 MedienABC provides an introduction into media education for teachers.
 On this site you will find information and practical classroom suggestions taken from a range of well-known media education experts.
 It is worth a visit.

-The Cinametheque in Vancouver, British Columbia offers media literacy lesson plans that consider gender equality, consumerism and violence in film and television.
+The Cinematheque in Vancouver, British Columbia offers media literacy lesson plans that consider gender equality, consumerism and violence in film and television.

 Quebec Reading Connection offers nonficiton titles that discuss different aspects of media literacy.